-Status: For the steppings affected, see the Summary Tables of Changes.
-AP129.
-A 64-bit Register IP-relative Instruction May Return Unexpected Results Problem: Under an unlikely and complex sequence of conditions in 64-bit mode, a register IP-relative instruction result may be incorrect.
+AJ127.
+A 64-bit Register IP-relative Instruction May Return Unexpected Results Problem: Under an unlikely and complex sequence of conditions in 64-bit mode, a register IPrelative instruction result may be incorrect.

 Implication: A register IP-relative instruction result may be incorrect and could cause software to read from or write to an incorrect memory location.
 This may result in an unexpected page fault or unpredictable system behavior.